TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Index.rst

 This type is very flexible in its display options with all its different :ref:`fieldControl <columns-group-properties-fieldControl>` and :ref:`fieldWizard <columns-group-properties-fieldWizard>` options.
-A lot of them are available by default, however they must be enabled.
+A lot of them are available by default, however they must be enabled: :php:`disabled' => 'false'`

 It is required to set :ref:`internal_type <columns-group-properties-internal-type>`.
 Most common usage is to model database relations (n:1 or n:m) with `internal_type='db'`.